catalyst-cloud/catalystcloud-docs/source/object-storage/api.rst

 Requirements
 ============

-You need valid OpenStack credentials to interact using the Swift API.
+To be able to interact with the Swift API directly you will need to have sourced a set of valid OpenStack credentials.
 These can be obtained from the RC file (under Access & Security, API Access, or using the command line tools).

-The standard client library is Python Swiftclient.
-This can be installed into your current Python environment.
+In addition to sourcing the correct environment variables, you will also need to have installed the standard client library for swift, which in this case is Python Swiftclient.
+This can be added to your current Python environment.
 The example below illustrates how:

 .. code-block:: bash